Fire and rescue services workforce

 What the data measures

 The data shows the number and percentage of people working in fire and rescue services in England, by ethnicity.
-It is a headcount of all full-time and part-time staff employed on 31 March 2022.
+It is a headcount of all full-time and part-time staff employed on 31 March each year.

 People whose ethnicity is not known are included in the figures for ‘All’.

-Percentages are rounded to 1 decimal place.
+Percentages in the charts and tables are rounded to 1 decimal place.
 They are worked out using unrounded numbers.
 For this reason, some totals in the charts and tables may not add up to 100%.

 The ethnic groups used in the data

 Percentages are based on staff whose ethnicity was known.
-Ethnicity was not known for 8.7% of staff in 2022.
+Ethnicity was known for 91.2% of staff in 2024.

 Methodology